Qi5Lei/DFGS/README.md

 Thanks for their contributions.

-*We will release the full code in the future.*

 If you are using the above-mentioned framework, you just need to place our DFGS code in the sampler package and import it for use.